Are you maximizing your Google Ads budget?

 When set up and managed effectively, PPC campaigns in Google Ads (formerly Google AdWords) do not have to be expensive.
 In fact, Google Ads can provide a high ROI while being a tremendously useful tool to grow brand awareness and generate leads.

 When some companies see this happen, they might think PPC marketing doesn’t work.
 They may stop investing in Google Ads or eliminate their paid advertising efforts altogether.
-In 2019, we believe that’s a mistake.
+However, we believe that’s a mistake.
 Here’s why:

 - According to Wordstream, paid search ads can increase brand awareness by 80%.